 Dij=Pi

+If we concentrate for a moment on a single population center that enters the catchment areas of several service points (see Fig , left panel), we can see that when the demand at each of the service points is calculated, the population in question is added two times, and the levels of service are L1=L2=1/s00.

-However, when calculating levels of service at Lj and Lk, this population is double-counted if dij≤d0 and dik≤d0.
-More generally, the population at i contributes to the demand on multiple service points j, every time that dij≤d0.
-It follows, then, that:
+More generally, when calculating the level of service at Lj, the population at i contributes to demand every time that dij≤d0 for any j.
+And, since since Dij=Pi, it follows that the sum of the population to be serviced over all clinics is:

-jDij=nPi
+jDij=KiPi

-where n is the number of service points j that include i as part of their catchment areas.
-Unfortunately, since (as noted above) Dij=Pi, it turns out that the level of demand implied by the population at i vastly exceeds the actual population at i in these calculations:
+where Ki is the number of service points j that include i as part of their catchment areas.
+Therefore, the system-wide contribution of the population at i to the level of demand implied by these calculations, vastly exceeds the actual population at i, since:

-jDij=nPi>Pi
+jDij=KiPi>Pi